- Status: Project phase

 Background

-Side-channel attacks (SCA) are generally attacks to extract otherwise hidden information, properties of program routines or reveal the physical implementation of cryptographic systems.
+Side channel attacks (SCA) are attacks that aim to obtain hidden information, uncover properties of program routines or physically implement cryptographic systems.
 Information such as passwords, encryption keys or other sensitive data on electronic chips can be uncovered by analyzing physical characteristics of the system such as power consumption, electromagnetic emissions or the time sequence of processes during operation.
-The attacks can also be used to circumvent security measures, especially specific encryption, and pose a threat to the confidentiality of data.
+The attacks can also be used to circumvent security measures, in particular specific encryption, and therefore pose a threat to the confidentiality of data.
 Various types of sensors can be used for these attacks.

-Quantum sensors are sensors that use the properties of quantum mechanics to optimize precision in their intended field of application and, if possible, exceed the limits of classical sensors.
-They are used in many different ways, e.g. in microscopes, systems for positioning (trapped atoms / ions), communication (photonics), measurement of electromagnetic fields (NV centers, atoms, SQUIDs), seismology and time measurement (atomic clocks).
+Quantum sensors are any sensors that use the properties of quantum mechanics to optimize precision in their intended field of application and exceed the limits of conventional sensors.
+They are used in many different ways, e.g. in microscopes, in systems for position determination (trapped atoms/ions), in communication (photonics), in the measurement of electromagnetic fields (NV centers, atoms, SQUIDs), in seismology and time measurement (atomic clocks).
 They achieve accuracies that in some cases far exceed those of conventional sensors.

 Aim